djhaskin987/groupme-purple/README.md

   - Put `groupme22.png` in `C:\Program Files (x86)\Pidgin\pixmaps\pidgin\protocols\22\groupme.png`
   - Put `groupme48.png` in `C:\Program Files (x86)\Pidgin\pixmaps\pidgin\protocols\48\groupme.png`

+## Get It To Work On Linux

 For Linux, just make sure you have the development files for purple/pidgin installed, and run make; sudo make install :)

+## Acknowledgements

+Thanks to the legendary Alyssa Rosenzweig for writing this in the first place.
+I never would have figured it out.

 Thanks to the [facebook plugin][fp] author for the Windows json-glib DLL and instructions for how to compile against json-glib :)